gemma-nelson/trg-arts-portolio/README.md

-A couple of examples of pages that I've designed purely in HTML with some elements of JavaScript:
+A couple of examples of pages that I've designed in HTML, with some elements of JavaScript, as part of a temporary microsite:

 https://trgarts.com/data-center